PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World + JobSystem/Tutorials/Simple Planet System/english.md

 ```

-TODO gradual player entry orientation
+TODO gradual planet orientation.

-For thos of you who do not want to wait here is the code for doing incremental planet orientation https://github.com/PaperPrototype/Voxel-Terrain-System/blob/main/Assets/SmallPlanet/PlanetGravity.cs
+For thos of you who do not want to wait here is the code for doing gradual planet orientation https://github.com/PaperPrototype/Voxel-Terrain-System/blob/main/Assets/SmallPlanet/PlanetGravity.cs

 TODO finish Mock tutorial in The-Teaching-Handbook repo